minimist3/minimist3/readme.markdown

 options can be:

-* `opts.string` - a string or array of strings of argument names whose values to always treat as strings. if `true` will treat all argument values as strings regardless of name.
+* `opts.string` - a string or array of strings of argument names (or indexes of positional arguments) whose values to always treat as strings. if `true` will treat all argument values as strings regardless of name.
 * `opts.boolean` - a boolean, string or array of strings to always treat as